JAMJU/Cogsci2020-Perceptimatic-English/README.md

  ## Deepseech
  We use the 0.4.1 version of Deepspeech (https://github.com/mozilla/DeepSpeech/releases?after=v0.5.0-alpha.3).
 We use the pretrained English model provided with the release.
- To extract Deepspeech representation of the stimuli, download the 0.4.1 code of Deepspeech (follow installation procedures given on the website provided), along with the pretrained model.
-Then add to the main folder the script `Deepspeech_modif.py`.
+ To extract Deepspeech representation of the stimuli, download the 0.4.1 code of Deepspeech (follow installation procedures given on the website provided), along with the pretrained model (checkpoint file).
+Add the script `Deepspeech_modif.py` to the main folder.
 Then move to Deepspeech main folder and do:
  `python Deepspeech_modif.py $input_folder$ $checkpoint_dir$ $layer_wanted$ $softmax_wanted$ $save_folder$ 0.02 0.032 True False`

   `$input_folder$` contains the wavfiles (2017 Zerospeech stimuli) you want to transform. `$checkpoint_dir$` is where you put the pretrained model. `$layer_wanted$`